lauragonzalezfer10/Laura_Gonzlez_Analysis/project-brief.md

 ### Multilingual Considerations

-- Primary language:
+- Primary language: English
-- Secondary language (optional):
+- Secondary language (optional): I would consider adding a Spanish option but I want to interact with people all over the world so English will be my main language.
 - Translation strategy:

 ---